VladGan/vega-UI/README.md

  - move data processing from inside components (DonutChart, HistoricalChart, PositionsTable) to PortfolioPage, so PortfolioPage will act like a 'smart' component and its children will be 'dumb' and more agnostic to the context of the data therefore more reusable
  - update 'portfolio' api so it also allows queries with time range
  - once the API changes are done, add time range selection to HistoricalChart.
 I had it but as I described above I realized that it will make a lot of qeries for large range of time
+ - add more comments to explain some non obvious parts of the code

 Some work that can be potentially done:
 - tests